daisybio/TF-Prioritizer/README.md

 - unzip must be usable in command line
 - [MEME suite](http://meme-suite.org/doc/download.html) for consensus approach between TEPIC and TGen
 - [BLACKLIST](https://github.com/Boyle-Lab/Blacklist/tree/master/lists) if you want to use the blacklist filter, download the corresponding list
+- [IGV and IGVtools](http://software.broadinstitute.org/software/igv/download) for automatic validation - IGV and IGVtools are needed.
+A solo IGV installation is not enough

 ## 4. Installation under Unix